nextcryptodeal/abhinavcrypto/README.md

-go to https://coinbase.com/onchain-verify and log in with your coinbase account open “onchain verification” from the menu add your onchain wallet for verification
+go to https://coinbase.com/onchain-verify and log in with your coinbase account open “onchain verification” from the menu add your onchain wallet for verification once the verification is complete, return to the base guild to claim your role.